-Hosts can be configured to use several types of user databases, allowing you to use an existing user database to minimize administration time and effort.
+WS_FTP Server hosts can be configured to use several types of user databases, allowing you to use an existing user database to minimize administration time and effort.
+Each WS_FTP Server host can use only one user database.

 Note: The type of user database used by a host must be selected when the host is initially created.
 User database type for a host cannot be changed after the host is created.